acteng/update-your-capital-schemes/docs/user-guide/index.md

 ## Use the service to update your capital schemes

-The below section outlines how you can use the service to view and update your capital schemes.
-All data displayed is example data.
+This section outlines how you can use the service to view and update your capital schemes.

 ### View your schemes

-After successfully logging in you will view the schemes page.
-This shows all the active and incomplete ATF schemes in your authority that you can provide updates on.
-Schemes are displayed in a table with each row representing a single scheme showing the unique reference, funding programme, name and date of the last review.
-If the scheme was last reviewed prior to the current quarterly monitoring window a Needs review tag will appear.
-The page may also show a notification banner, this will either display: the number of days left in a quarterly monitoring window if you have outstanding schemes that need a review; or an overdue message if you have schemes that need a review and you are outside of the quarterly monitoring window month (quarterly monitoring window months are January, April, July, October).

-To view a scheme in more detail you can click the scheme reference.
+Once signed into the service you will see your schemes.
+This shows all active and incomplete ATF schemes submitted by your authority that you can provide updates on:

 ![Your schemes](schemes.png)

+If you have schemes that need reviewing then a notification banner will be shown.
+This will say how long you have to provide updates until the end of the reporting month.

+Individual schemes that need reviewing will have a “Needs review” tag alongside them.
+To view or update a scheme you can click the scheme reference.

 ### View a scheme